onsi/ginkgo/index.md

     Set `-watch` to monitor the target packages for changes.
 Any detected changes will trigger a test run.  `-watch` is best used in concert with `-r` to monitor an entire directory of packages for changes.
 Note that *new* test packages are not automatically detected by `-watch` -- you'll need to rerun the `ginkgo -watch` command to pick them up.
 Also, if changes are made to package `X` only the tests for package `X` will be rerun -- the tests for packages that depend on `X` are *not* rerun.

-- `-keep-going`
+- `-keepGoing`

     By default, when running multiple tests (with -r or a list of packages) Ginkgo will abort when a test fails.
-To have Ginkgo run subsequent test suites after a failure you can set -keep-going.
+To have Ginkgo run subsequent test suites after a failure you can set -keepGoing.

 - `-notify`